Helicopter Flying - Basics and Normal Procedures

 Thinking about taking helicopter lessons?
 Or maybe you are sure you want to learn how to fly a helicopter but it simply exceeds your budget?
-I will show you the basics of helicopter flight using a flight simulator for your home computer - you will learn how to hover a helicopter, takeoff and land and also how to deal with emergencies.
+I will show you the basics of helicopter flight using a flight simulator for your home computer - you will learn how to hover a helicopter, takeoff and land.
 It's all about content, so in each lesson (except the one "joyflight") I will explain concepts and take you through the respective topic or maneuver step by step.

 The training may take place in a simulator, but I am using real-world procedures on the Robinson R44 helicopter, using all the knowledge I gained during my real helicopter flight training and my flight instructor experience.
 If you are a helicopter student pilot you can also use this course to improve your skills.

 The helicopter used for most of the training is a basic one, a Robinson R44.
 This is a helicopter that is used in real-world basic flight training and the aircraft I have my actual flying experience in.
 I think it does not make any sense learning the basics of flight in an advanced, complex helicopter.

 Sceneries: Quatam River, Allan Burrows, Kodiak Island, Innsbruck, Vöslau

 Images and additional PDF resources are from the FAA Helicopter Flying Handbook (Public Domain)

 I have been an airline pilot for 15 years and a flight instructor on fixed-wing aircraft for nearly 10 years.
 Recently I also became a helicopter pilot.
 My second professional interest besides aviation is programming.
 I do have a university degree in computer science and also work as a self-employed software developer.